First Time User? Enroll now.

 Home > Health Library > Asthma During Pregnancy

-Most asthma treatments are safe to use when you are pregnant.
-After years of research, experts now say that it is far safer to manage your asthma with medicine than it is to leave asthma untreated during pregnancy.
+Most asthma treatments are safe to use when you're pregnant.
 Talk to your doctor about the safest treatment for you.

-If your asthma is not controlled, risks to your health include:footnote 1, footnote 2
+If your asthma is not controlled, risks to your health include:

-The more control you have over your asthma, the less risk there is.
+The better you and your doctor can manage your asthma, the less risk there is.

 Never stop taking or reduce your medicines without talking to your doctor.
 You might have to wait until your pregnancy is over to make changes in your medicine.

-Always talk to your doctor before using any medicine when you are pregnant or trying to become pregnant.
+Always talk to your doctor before using any medicine when you're pregnant or trying to become pregnant.

 Current as of: